-- 1. Insert the coin cell battery with the "+" sign facing up and slide it under the securing tabs at the positive side of the connector. - 2.
-Press the battery into the connector until it locks into place.
+- 1. Insert the coin cell battery into the coin-cell battery slot on the system board with the "+" sign facing up. - 2.
+Slide the coin-cell battery under the securing tabs at the positive side of the connector. - 3.
+Press the coin-cell battery into the coin-cell battery slot until it locks into place.